Douglas J. Brocker

-Doug has been a leader in attorney, civic, charitable, educational, and religious organizations in the Triangle community.
+Doug has been a leader in attorney, civic, charitable, and educational organizations in the Triangle community.
 He is a Past-President of the 10th Judicial District Bar, the largest local bar organization in North Carolina with over 5,000 lawyer members in Raleigh and Wake County.
 He is a past Chair of the Wake County Bar Association Professionalism Committee, on which he has served for over 15 years.
-Doug also served as Chair of the Board of Trustees while his church approximately doubled its physical facilities with a $1.5 million expansion.
 He also served as President during the expansion of the Raleigh Vocational Center’s program into six additional counties, the identification of a potential new facility, and the changing of its name to Community Workforce Solutions.
 These changes have considerably increased the ability of this nonprofit organization to fulfill its mission of training and placing handicapped individuals in permanent, private employment.

 When not practicing law, Doug enjoys the outdoors, bluegrass music, and spending time with his extended family, most of whom live in the Triangle area.